Skip to main content

 (Winston, 2015b) OR Winston (2015b) later clarified that...

-No Date: If the date of publication is missing or unknown, use the abbreviation "n.d."
+No Date: If the publication date is missing or unknown, use the abbreviation "n.d."

 Indirect Sources: When you use a source cited in another source, name the original source in the narrative.
 The secondary source [the one you used] should be listed in your reference list and cited in parentheses.

-Electronic Sources: Electronic sources that cited within the text should be treated the same as print sources.
+Electronic Sources: Electronic sources cited within the text should be treated like print sources.
 Include the author's name (or shortened title if there is no author) and date in parentheses.

 DIRECT QUOTATIONS:

 Short Quotations: If you directly quote from a source and the quotation is 40 or fewer words, include it in the text and enclose it with quotation marks.
-There are several ways to handle this depending upon where the quotation appears in the sentence.
-Generally, the source is cited in parentheses immediately after the quotation marks and includes the author's name, date and page number,
+There are several ways to handle this, depending on where the quotation appears in the sentence.
+Generally, the source is cited in parentheses immediately after the quotation marks and includes the author's name, date, and page number.

 Examples: (Smith, 2009, p.
 195) OR Smith (2009) found that "children's learning included..." (p.
 78).

-Long Quotations: When you quote directly from the source and the quotation is more than 40 words display it in a free standing block without quotations.
-The quotation block should be double-spaced and appear on a new line indented at least 5 spaces from the left margin.
+Long Quotations: When you quote directly from the source and the quotation is more than 40 words, display it in a free-standing block without quotations.
+The quotation block should be double-spaced and appear on a new line, indented at least five spaces from the left margin.

-Online Sources: Credit online sources using the authors' name, date and page numbers in the same manner as print sources.
-If there are no page numbers but paragraphs are visibly numbered use them in place of page numbers.
-Use the symbol, or the abbreviation "para.," in place of the page number.
+Online Sources: Credit online sources using the authors' name, date, and page numbers in the same manner as print sources.
+If there are no page numbers but paragraphs are numbered, use them in place of page numbers.
+Use the symbol or the abbreviation "para." in place of the page number.

 Examples: (Smith, 2009, 3) OR (Smith, 2009, para.
 3).

-If the paragraphs are not numbered but there are headings within the document or page list the appropriate heading and indicate the paragraph number under that heading.
-Include the author's name, date, heading title and indicate the paragraph under the heading.
+If the paragraphs are not numbered but headings appear within the document or page, list the appropriate heading and indicate the paragraph number under that heading.
+Include the author's name, date, and heading title, and indicate the paragraph under the heading.

 Resources Used: